shrvya-shetty/DDOS-ATACK/README.md

 - `templates/result.html`: HTML template to display the accuracy of the detection system and any detected attacks.

 #### Dataset:
-- The system uses a dataset stored in `WSNBFSFdataset.csv` for simulating packet streams.
+- The system uses a dataset stored in `WSNBFSFdataset.csv` (Download the dataset from Kaggle, as it is not attached here.) for simulating packet streams.
 This dataset includes packet size information and corresponding labels (normal or attack).

 #### Acknowledgments:
 - This project is inspired by the need for robust DDoS attack detection mechanisms to secure internet servers and networks.